-Need: Because of the concerns identified in the "Priority Landscapes" section above, the Department desires full implementation of a project that will identify important seasonal movement pathways for deer, elk, and pronghorn in the Northcentral landscape including the timing and magnitude of movements; if movements are weather dependent; and if distances moved, routes travelled, and stopover areas are consistent across years.
+Need: Because of the concerns identified in the "Priority Landscapes" section above, the Department desires full implementation of a project that will identify seasonal movements and survival of deer and pronghorn in an increasingly anthropogenic landscape in southeastern NM.
+The project will identify critical movement corridors and seasonal use areas for these biologically and socially important herds including timing and magnitude of movements, if weather patterns impact movements, and if distances moved, routes travelled and stopover areas are consistent across years.